-RPC advises Library faculty members on the design and execution of their research projects, especially choice of methodology and possible funding sources.
-Committee members are available to assist Library faculty in preparing grant proposals to other campus funding sources.
+RPC advises Library faculty and Academic Professionals* (see note below) on the design and execution of their research projects, especially choice of methodology and possible funding sources.
+Committee members are available to assist Library faculty and AP's in preparing grant proposals to other campus funding sources.
 RPC monitors Library and campus policies to ensure that information on strategic and financial support for research is up-to-date.

-One major function of RPC is providing financial support for research projects conducted by Library faculty.
+One major function of RPC is providing financial support for research projects conducted by Library Faculty and Academic Professionals.
 The committee meets regularly to review funding requests for a wide range of research projects.
 By providing peer review of proposed research, RPC helps faculty members devise appropriate conceptual structures and methodologies.
 Many research expenditures are eligible for support, including:

 Specifically excluded items include: (see Policies for Award Approval, for more details)